 How to use Alexa to drop in on rooms across your house

 To help make this as simple as possible, we suggest you give your Echos logical names.
 For example, use names like 'the kitchen', 'the living room' and 'the kids' room'.
-That way, when you ask Alexa to drop in or call the Echo, the voice instructions sound natural.
+That way, when you ask Alexa to drop in or call the Echo, the voice instructions sound completely natural.